• Skip to primary navigation

 Making the fried tortilla strips takes just about 10 minutes from start to finish and I recommend doing it right before serving so they're nice and crispy to add as a topping to the soup.
 Just a handful will do.
 Be strong.

 To that end, a lot of what really makes chicken tortilla soup great are all of the toppings you can add which add more depth of flavor, texture, and interest to the soup.
-Popular toppings are the tortilla strips, sliced or diced avocado, fresh tomatoes or salsa, shredded cheddar and/or jack cheese, a dollop of plain greek yogurt, and freshly squeezed lime juice.
+Popular toppings are the tortilla strips, sliced or diced avocado, fresh tomatoes or pico de gallo, shredded cheddar and/or jack cheese, a dollop of plain greek yogurt, and freshly squeezed lime juice.

 Choose all of them or just a few, but please - oh please - choose toppings. 🙂